 By avoiding these common errors, you’ll not only save money but also ensure the whole process goes smoothly from start to finish.
 Whether you’re a tradesperson needing the right van for your job or someone planning a big move, making the right decisions is key.

-In this blog, we’ll guide you through the 5 most common van hire mistakes and show you how to avoid them, helping you hire the perfect van for your needs without any issues.
+In this blog, we’ll guide you through the 7 most common van hire mistakes and show you how to avoid them, helping you hire the perfect van for your needs without any issues.

-1. Not Assessing Your Needs Beforehand
+1. Not Assessing Your Needs to Plan Ahead

-2. Overlooking Insurance and Extra Costs
+2. Overlooking Insurance and Extra Fees

 When hiring a van, it’s easy to overlook the details of insurance options, but understanding what’s covered is essential.
 Don’t just assume that standard insurance is enough.
 Ask about what’s included, like coverage for theft or damage, and consider opting for additional coverage to give you peace of mind, especially if you’re going on a long journey or handling valuable goods.